yarrick/iodine/README.md

 	t1		IN	NS	t1ns.mydomain.com.		; note the dot!
 	t1ns		IN	A	10.15.213.99
 	t1ns		IN	AAAA	2001:db8::1001:99

+On the server, specify -S followed by an IPv6 address that will be the server end of the IPv6 pool to allocate to clients.
+The server only supports a /64 subnet mask, which is assumed and can be omitted.
+The first 64 bits are the network from which IPv6 addresses are allocated from.

+The client will automatically check for IPv6 capability on the server and assign the allocated address to its tunnel interface.
+No flags are needed.

 #### Routing
 It is possible to route all traffic through the DNS tunnel.
 To do this, first